garrandall/popular-music-data/tracks/jump-on-it-sir-mix-a-lot.md

   start_date: '1996-09-28'
 ---
 Ho, Ho, Ho
-(I know I ain't hear somebody say
+I know I ain't hear somebody say
-Nuthin about hoes up in here, sshhh, ohlord)
+Nuthin about hoes up in here, sshhh, oh lord

+What's up Dallas, what's up
-What's up Dallas, what's up (x2)
+What's up Dallas, what's up
 Dallas jump on it, jump on it, jump on it
+What's up San Antone, what's up
-What's up San Antone, what's up (x2)
+What's up San Antone, what's up
 San Antonio jump on it, jump on it, jump on it
+What's up Austin, what's up
-What's up Austin, what's up (x2)
+What's up Austin, what's up
 Austin jump on it, jump on it, jump on it
+What's up Houston, what's up
-What's up Houston, what's up (x2)
+What's up Houston, what's up
 Houston jump on it, jump on it, jump on it (Ohlord)

 Welcome to the 2 1 4